-Throughout the WS fiscal year (July 1- June 30), the Student Employment Office carefully monitors each biweekly payroll to see if total projected Work-Study earnings at each point in the year are on target so that 100 percent of the College’s allocation will be earned.
+Throughout the WS fiscal year (July 1- June 30), the Student Employment Office carefully monitors each biweekly payroll to see if total projected Work-Study earnings at each point in the year are on target so that 100 percent of the University’s allocation will be earned.
 For example, on the payroll nearest January 1, (about halfway through the fiscal year) about 55 percent of the allocation should be earned.
 If earnings are below target, the Financial Aid Office may award additional students or increase WS awards.
 If earnings are above our target, the Financial Aid Office may only award a few or none during spring semester and/or summer session.
 When necessary, supplement your WS hiring shortfalls by hiring students with Temporary Service funds.

 Budgeting WS to Departments (WS)

-The College receives several hundred thousand dollars annually to award to students to be earned as WS wages.
+The University receives several hundred thousand dollars annually to award to students to be earned as WS wages.
 In order to do this efficiently, we also allocate each department a target amount of WS to spend.

 Each summer, the vice presidents are provided with the total available wages for the coming year, and each department’s WS hiring and spending patterns for the previous years.
 The vice presidents, working within the limitation of the total WS available to the campus, allocate WS funds to each department.
 Thus, a department’s budget dictates how many students they can afford to hire.
-The total of all departmental budgets is related to the amount that we want to spend College-wide.
+The total of all departmental budgets is related to the amount that we want to spend University-wide.
 These funds are exclusively for hiring WS students and funds may not be transferred in or out of this category.